Having plants indoors and giving them the humidity they would really like is another.

 Like the candelabra Euphorbia cactus– you may be surprised at how heavy a Cereus peruvianus is.

 This is because of the amount of water held in the stems.
 This weight can make moving the plant around difficult.
-The same holds true for the hedgehog cactus (aka golden barrel cactus).

 To be successful with the Cereus peruvianus give it good light and proper watering.